notnullgames/null0/README.md

 - [Raylib](https://www.raylib.com/) is so nice.
 Easy & fun to work with, fast, and has a ton of features, and Ray & the community around Raylib are incredibly helpful.
 - [Node-raylib](https://github.com/RobLoach/node-raylib) is extremely helpful for prototyping & the other people that are working on it (@twuky and @RobLoach) have been really helpful discussing things, and hammering out ideas with.
 - Gulrak wrote the [utf8 lib](https://gist.github.com/gulrak/2eda01eacebdb308787b639fa30958b3) that makes dealing with assemblyscript strings much easier, and was helpful with inciteful discussion.
+- [physfs](https://icculus.org/physfs/) - this provides the fs-sandbox (locked into specific dir or cart zip file) in native runtime, and it works really well.